dominiquedevriese/ghc-proposals/proposals/0055-dictionary-applications.rst

 It is our goal to avoid having to modify existing code.
 To accomplish this, ideally, these identifiers should be exported by default whenever the corresponding type class is exported.
-How this can be accomplished without generating conflicts remains to be seen.
+How this can be accomplished without generating conflicts is an open question.
-Optionally, module authors should have the ability to explicitly *not* export them.
+Perhaps, module authors should have the option to explicitly *not* export them, although it does not seem like they currently have the option to not allow client modules to instantiate the class.

 Implementation Plan
 -------------------

 A proof of concept implementation was implemented by Thomas Winant as `a fork of GHC <https://github.com/mrBliss/ghc>`_.
-It is usable as is, but quite a long way from ready.
+It is usable as is, but quite far from ready.
 Specifically, it does not implement the coherence criterion proposed here, nor the theoretical one used in the paper, but a different one that is not sufficient.
 Additionally, when the GUI criterion is violated, the prototype implementation generates warnings, not errors.

-Based on the experience with the prototype implementation, we do not expect it to be a very costly implementation.
+Based on the experience with the prototype implementation, we do not expect big problems for implementing.
 Specifically, there is
 * no interaction at all with the constraint solver
-* little interaction with the role infrastructure (suitable methods for checking roles are available).

 Thomas Winant, who has implemented the prototype implementation as part of his PhD, is now working at `Well-Typed <https://www.well-typed.com/>`_ on different projects.
 As such, we are looking for a volunteer to bring the prototype implementation to maturity.